 If there’s one thing that’s certain, it’s that passwords are inherently insecure, and failing us.
 Despite the known security risks, even the world’s biggest companies still struggle with enforcing proper password hygiene.

-Why then, are companies like Twitter still using passwords as a means of accessing their backend systems, when biometric multi-factor authentication solutions for the workforce are on the market?
+Why then, are companies like Twitter still using passwords as a means of accessing their backend systems, when alternative solutions that enhance security and privacy are on the market?

-To avoid disastrous hacks and breaches, companies must immediately stop using passwords to authenticate employees and start embracing biometric multi-factor authentication as a weapon to permanently end hacks caused by compromised credentials.
+To stop these disastrous hacks and breaches from reoccurring, companies must stop using passwords to authenticate employees and start embracing new solutions as a weapon to fight back and end avoidable security threats.

 Biometric multi-factor authentication can help secure corporate systems by removing human error from the equation altogether.
 Unlike passwords, biometrics can’t be easily stolen, faked, or phished.
 Biometrics also can’t be shared between multiple users, written down and published online, or forgotten.